User Manual for MOLSCAT, BOUND and FIELD, Version 2025.0: programs for quantum scattering properties and bound states of interacting pairs of atoms and molecules: Evaluating the radial potential coefficients

 If desired, an initialisation call to \prog{VRTP} may supply names for the units \potlitem{RM} and \potlitem{EPSIL} in the character variables \var{RMNAME} and \var{EPNAME} in module \module{potential}.

 Subsequent calls specify $\var{IDERIV} = 0$, 1, 2 for the interaction potential and its first and second derivatives respectively.
-The distance (in units of \potlitem{RM}) is specified in argument \var{R} whilst the internal coordinates are supplied in the \var{COSANG} array in module \module{angles} (see below). \prog{VRTP} must return the corresponding interaction potential (in units of \var{EPSIL}) in argument \var{V}.
+The distance (in units of \potlitem{RM}) is specified in argument \var{R} whilst the internal coordinates are supplied in the array \var{COSANG} in module \module{angles}, as described below. \prog{VRTP} must return the corresponding interaction potential (in units of \var{EPSIL}) in argument \var{V}.

 The only functions of the current programs that use radial potential derivatives are the VIVS propagator and calculations of nonadiabatic matrix elements at high print level in the LDMA propagator.
 Even for these, derivatives may be calculated numerically by specifying \inpitem{NUMDER}=\code{.TRUE.}\ in namelist \namelist{\&INPUT}.
 For all other purposes it is adequate to supply a \prog{VRTP} routine that traps calls with $\var{IDERIV}> 0$, prints an error message, and stops.